-Recycling rates for specific waste streams Breakdown of waste streams by different treatment options Waste electrical and electronic equipment by waste management operation Diversion of landfill of biodegradable waste Availability of a strategy for waste management Contribution of recycled materials to raw materials demand Contribution of recycled materials to raw materials demand -End-of-life recycling input rates Circular material use rate in local industrial/economic processes Activities performed by cities that encourage the implementation of eco-design measures.
-Organizations that are implementing LCA schemes, EPR, Eco-label etc. Patents Patents related to recycling and secondary raw materials Private investments, jobs, and gross value added in circular economy business Direct jobs in Circular Economy A few circular economy businesses offered business support.
-Budget amount allocated to calls for projects on circular economy.
+Recycling rates for specific waste streams Breakdown of waste streams by different treatment options Waste electrical and electronic equipment by waste management operation Diversion of landfill of biodegradable waste Availability of a strategy for waste management Contribution of recycled materials to raw materials der -End-of-life recycling input rates Circular material use rate in local industrial/ecor processes Activities performed by cities that encourage implementation of eco-design measures.
+Organizations that are implementing LCA schemes, Eco-label etc. Patents Patents related to recycling and secondary raw materials Private investments, jobs, and gross value added in circular economy business Private investments, jobs, and gross value added in circular economy business Budget amount allocated to calls for projects on circular economy.
 Number of pilot project in circular economy Number of children and/or student trained in circular economy aspects or occupation